Revolutionizing Future Connectivity: A Contemporary Survey on AI-empowered Satellite-based Non-Terrestrial Networks in

 \subsection{Machine Learning (ML)}

-Machine learning (ML) is a special subset of AI approaches where machines learn algorithms to perform a task by generalizing from data without being explicitly programmed for it \cite{ai-sam}.
+Machine Learning (ML) is a special subset of AI approaches where machines learn algorithms to perform a task by generalizing from past experiences or historical data without being explicitly programmed for it \cite{ai-sam}.
 The performance of human intelligence processes can be improved with each iteration evolving through new feature extractions in ML approaches.
 Generally speaking, each ML approach has three distinctive features, namely task, performance measure, and experience \cite{ai-mit}.
-So a machine is first assigned to learn a specific task.
-A particular performance metric is specified at the beginning of the learning process to measure the performance of the approach.
-Initializing with some random act, the machine keeps on adapting the action for the task at each iteration to improve the performance.
+A machine is first assigned to learn to perform a specific task.
+It starts with a model with an initial set of random parameters.
+Then at every iteration, the model is recalculated based on some performance measures, essentially representing the learning process.
 Thus utilizing experiences, it can learn how to perform the task properly which is the main goal of ML approaches.